 To keep the water softening system functioning properly, it is necessary to periodically replenish the supply of sodium ions.
 This is where water softener salt comes in.
 When water softener salt is added to the system, it dissolves and releases sodium ions, which can then be used to replace the hard water minerals that have been removed.

-Choosing the right type and amount of water softener salt for your system is important to ensure that it is functioning properly and effectively removing hard water minerals.
-Here are some factors to consider when selecting water softener salt:
+Choosing the right type of water softener salt for your system is important to ensure that it is functioning properly and effectively removing hard water minerals.
+It is also important to fill the brine tank with salt on a regular schedule and keep an eye out for maintenance issues.
+See this article for straightforward coverage of that topic: Essentials of Water Softener Maintenance.

-Can I Use Regular Table Salt As A Substitute For Water Softener Salt?
+Can I Use Regular Table Salt as a Substitute for Water Softener Salt?

 - Iodine – Table salt contains iodine, which can be harmful to some types of water softening systems.
 Iodine can corrode the resin beads that are used in some water softeners, causing them to break down over time.
 This can lead to reduced effectiveness of the system and may require more frequent cleaning and maintenance.